Spectroscopy of TOI-1259B -- an unpolluted white dwarf companion to an inflated warm Saturn: Analysis and results

-We rederive the stellar parameters of the host star using the publicly-available EXOFASTv2 exoplanet suite \citep{eastman2013,Eastman2019}, which fits exoplanet data but has the capability of modeling only stellar properties.
+We determine the stellar parameters of the host star using the publicly-available EXOFASTv2 exoplanet suite \citep{eastman2013,Eastman2019}, which fits exoplanet data but has the capability of modeling stellar-only properties.
 We perform a spectral energy distribution (SED) fit of the star with the \citet{Kurucz1992} atmosphere models and using broadband photometry; specifically, we use the Gaia $G$, $G_{BP}$ and $G_{RP}$ magnitudes, $JHK$ magnitudes from the 2MASS catalog \citep{Cutri2014}, and the W1-W4 magnitudes from WISE \citep{Zacharias2004}.
 To independently derive an age of the system, we combine the SED fit with three different stellar evolutionary models within EXOFASTv2.
 We first derive an age using the MESA Isochrones and Stellar Tracks (MIST; \citealt{choi2016,dotter2016}) isochrones, which assume a non-rotating star.
 We also perform fits using the Yonsei-Yale (YY) evolutionary tracks \citep{Yi2001} and the PARSEC models \citep{Bressan1993}, which are similar to the MIST models.

 For every fit, we impose initial guesses for the stellar mass $M_{\star}$, radius $R_{\star}$ and $T_{\rm eff}$ which are taken from the TESS Input Catalog (TIC-8; \citealt{stassun2019}).
 We adopt a prior on the visual extinction $A_{V}$ from the Schlegel dust maps \citep{schlegel1998} and a parallax from the Gaia DR3 \citep{gaia2020}.
-Finally, we impose a metallicity prior of [Fe/H] $=-0.1 \pm 0.5$, which comes from our spectral analysis with {\tt iSpec} (with the same central value but a wider uncertainty to account for possible systematic errors within {\tt iSpec}).
 Based on our isochrone fitting we obtain approximate stellar ages of 5 Gyr, with uncertainties on the order of a few Gyr.
 These are weak constraints in comparison to gyrochronology and WD cooling.